kk1987/T480s-hackintosh/README.md

 ## Introduction

 This repo is my notes and configuration files for my hackintosh (10.14 Mojave) installation on a Thinkpad T480s.
+It's originally posted at <https://www.tonymacx86.com/threads/success-macos-10-14-on-thinkpad-t480s.261318/>.

 The Clover files in this repo (config.plist + ACPI/patched/ + kexts/Other/ + drivers64UEFI) _in theory_ should boot macOS 10.14, installer or post-install, on any T480s.
+It may work on similar laptops like T480/T580/P52s too.
 There's absolutely zero guarantee though, since I never tested on a different machine.

 For initial booting, it might be necessary to inject an invalid ig-platform-id like 0x12344321.
 Subsequent boots should be fine without.